Cook Islands: History

+Precolonial period

 The Cook Islands were first settled around AD 1000 by Polynesian people who are thought to have migrated from Tahiti, an island 1154 km to the northeast of the main island of Rarotonga.

+Early European contact

 The first European contact with the islands took place in 1595 when the Spanish navigator Álvaro de Mendaña de Neira sighted the island of Pukapuka, which he named San Bernardo (Saint Bernard).
 Pedro Fernandes de Queirós, a Portuguese captain at the service of the Spanish Crown, made the first European landing in the islands when he set foot on Rakahanga in 1606, calling the island Gente Hermosa (Beautiful People).

 British explorer and naval officer Captain James Cook arrived in 1773 and again in 1777, giving the island of Manuae the name Hervey Island.
 The Hervey Islands later came to be applied to the entire southern group.
 The name "Cook Islands", in honour of Cook, first appeared on a Russian naval chart published by Adam Johann von Krusenstern in the 1820s.

-In 1813 John Williams, a missionary on the colonial brig Endeavour (not the same ship as Cook's) made the first recorded European sighting of Rarotonga.
+In 1813 the crew on the colonial brig Endeavour (not the same ship as Cook's) made the first recorded European sighting of Rarotonga.
 The first recorded landing on Rarotonga by Europeans was in 1814 by the Cumberland; trouble broke out between the sailors and the Islanders and many were killed on both sides.
 The islands saw no more Europeans until English missionaries arrived in 1821.
 Christianity quickly took hold in the culture and many islanders are Christians today.

 The islands were a popular stop in the 19th century for whaling ships from the United States, Britain and Australia.
 They visited, from at least 1826, to obtain water, food, and firewood.
 Their favourite islands were Rarotonga, Aitutaki, Mangaia and Penrhyn.